apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/build.md

 ### GitHub Container Registry

-The following example uploads an image to a repository named `mydockerid/example` on GitHub Container Registry.
+The following example publishes an image to a repository named `mydockerid/example` on GitHub Container Registry.

 The repository will be created if it does not already exist.